 6. Create a course on your expert topic

 Yes, there are people who would pay to learn from you.
-An example is our course on how to write a book in 45 days.
+An example is our course on how to go from book idea to finished manuscript in five steps.

 7. Become a consultant